How to Sell a Screenplay in 30 Years or Less

 Maybe I should’ve told Billy and Barbara about my slow engine, or my experience seeing Norm get burned at the stake.
 Maybe I should’ve told them how disappointed I was over the diversity issue, but 2008 was a different time.
 There was no Twitter – and no Black or Brown Twitter -- where people of color and marginalized groups could come together in support.
 It would come across as if I were complaining, and no one gets ahead by cataloging their annoyance or grief.

 Either way, the idea for my best screenplay – and really, the crowning achievement of my writing life – grew out of my being let go from UTA.
 I own a piece of intellectual property that's twice as valuable as "Duck."
-The fact is, even if it isn’t, the joy I get from reading it is priceless.
-Since I’ve talked it up so much, here’s a logline, along with some feedback I received after submitting the first draft to The Black List in 2013.
+The fact is, even if it isn’t, the joy I got from writing it is priceless.
+Since I’ve talked it up so much, here’s a logline.
+(The feedback I received after submitting it to The Black List is in the “Murder” section.

 With their thesis collections at London’s Central Saint Martins looming on the horizon, two fashion graduate students make a pact.
 American Jo Miller, short on talent but long on familial standing, will assume authorship of Hackney native Eleanor James’s masterful designs.
 After Eleanor’s work catapults Jo into the strata of Europe’s fashion elite, her jealousy and addictions threaten to derail their plans.
 When a detective from Scotland Yard begins asking questions about Jo’s past, his ambition and inquiries threaten to destroy their lives.